Accessible fragments of generalized probabilistic theories, cone equivalence, and applications to witnessing nonclassicality: Cone-equivalent accessible GPT fragments

 \section{Cone-equivalent accessible GPT fragments}

 We now introduce a kind of relationship between accessible GPT fragments (or between standard GPTs), which we term cone equivalence.
-Our definition draws inspiration from the idea of {\em noisy unrestricted GPTs} from Ref.~\cite{wright2020general}, but to our knowledge has not previously been studied in its own right.
+Our definition draws inspiration from the idea of \emph{noisy unrestricted GPTs} from Ref.~\cite{wright2020general}, and we recently were made aware that the analogous concept of projective equivalence has been used, for example, in the proofs of Ref.~\cite{aubrun2021entangleability}; to our knowledge, however, cone equivalence has not previously been studied in its own right.
 After defining the notion, we will give two distinct experimental scenarios in which cone-equivalent accessible GPT fragments arise.
 (The cone equivalence in these two examples will then be central to proving our results about witnessing nonclassicality.)

 \begin{definition}\textbf{Cone-equivalent accessible GPT fragments.} \\ A pair of accessible GPT fragments with the same probability rule and unit, $G=(\Omega,\mathcal{E},{B},u)$ and $G'=(\Omega',\mathcal{E}',{B},u)$, are said to be cone equivalent if and only if